JÉRUSALEM DANS TOUS SES ÉTATS

 Jerusalem is a heterogeneous city of extremes and ethnicities, and its residential quarters reflect dichotomies you won’t find anywhere else in the world.

 Des jeunes écolières palestiniennes devant le Dôme du Rocher à Jérusalem

-Jérusalem, March 30 of 2018.
+Jérusalem, March of 2020

 The downtown pedestrian mall and the new light railway have introduced a European feel to what was once a "noisy old dowager" of a city, in the words of local laureate Yehuda Amichai.
 The dowager still inhabits the walled Old City; passing through its gates, you are transported back in time.
 Half the people are dressed in traditional garb that would be masquerade ball costumes anywhere else.
 Each quarter of the Old City – Muslim, Christian, Jewish and Armenian – has its own character.